本協會團體會員公司及個人會員皆遵守此職業守則 (Code of Ethics)

 Charitable Donations

-Company products that may be provided to Health Care Professionals for evaluation include single use (e.g. consumable or disposable products) and multiple use products (sometimes referred to as “capital equipment”).
-These products may be provided at no charge to allow Health Care Professionals to assess the appropriate use and functionality of the product and determine whether and when to use, order, purchase or recommend the product in the future.
-Company products provided for evaluation are typically expected to be used in patient care.
+Products that may be provided to medical professionals for evaluation include: single-use products (such as consumable or disposable products) and multiple-use products (sometimes referred to as “capital equipment”).
+These products may be available free of charge to allow medical professionals to assess the suitability and functionality of the product and to decide whether and when to use, order, purchase or recommend the product.
+Products for evaluation are generally expected to be used in patient care in the future.

 台灣先進醫療科技發展協會